 That’s a lot of effort to write around 30-50 characters, but it’s worth it, because without a strong subject line, it doesn’t matter how great the rest of your content is.

-Your email content needs to be as personalized as you can get it while still applying to your entire recipient list, which can be very tricky.
+Your email content needs to be as personalized as you can get it while still applying to your entire recipient list.
 This is where that information you gathered comes into play.

-Don’t be too formal, and don’t be too informal.
+Don’t be too formal (or too informal).
 To strike the right balance, write as though you were addressing a coworker.
 “Hi [First Name]” is a good middle ground for a greeting, if you choose to include one.

 Include their name in your greeting, but otherwise leave it out.
 Over-use of personalization tokens is a great way to turn your warm, friendly email into a transparent piece of marketing.